carlossalim/AndroidVulnerabilities-/README.md

 ### Prerequisites

-This research was executed using Jupiter Notebook with Tensorflow
+This research was executed using Anaconda Python, Jupiter Notebook and Tensorflow; you can see bellow the list of libraries used, with their respective version.

 ```
 Python: 3.6.8 |Anaconda, Inc.| (default, Feb 21 2019, 18:30:04) [MSC v.1916 64 bit (AMD64)]
 scipy: 1.2.1